Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Kirchhoff modelling and inversion.

 We have recalled the approximations underlying Kirchhoff modelling and inversion.
-In particular we clarified some aspects related to Kirchhoff modelling, concerning possibly non-smooth propagating media introducing travel-time branches and concerning the linearity approximation on reflectors.
-Some questions still remain open: \begin{itemize} \item In the case of a very dense configuration of reflectors where it is no longer possible to separate each reflector almost everywhere, can a reflectivity still be defined? \item Is it possible to model effects that go beyond first-order reflections (like first-order diffractions) within the Kirchhoff scheme, i.e. through a reflectivity? \item In the Kirchhoff inversion context, is it possible to interpret more information in the image than only that associated with reflectors (for instance the amplitudes of diffractors)? \end{itemize} We explore these questions in the following sections.
+We clarified some aspects concerning possibly non-smooth propagating media and concerning the linearity approximation on reflectors (Appendix \ref{app:Kirr1_main_steps}).
+We now explore the following questions: \begin{itemize} \item In the case of a very dense configuration of reflectors where it is no longer possible to separate each reflector almost everywhere, can some reflectivity still be defined? \item Is it possible to model effects that go beyond first-order reflections (like first-order diffractions) within the Kirchhoff scheme, i.e. through a reflectivity? \item Can a general formula be set up for the conversion from reflectivity to velocity perturbation, and conversely?
+This would offer opportunities on FWI approaches that include a reflectivity \cite{Xu12} or least-squares migration approaches based on Kirchhoff or Born modelling \cite{Sym16,Kro14}. \item In the traditional Kirchhoff inversion or true amplitude migration context, is it theoretically possible to interpret by AVA more information in the image than only that associated with reflectors, for instance the amplitudes of first-order diffractors? \end{itemize}